gprMax/gprMax/docs/source/gpu.rst

 .. code-block:: none

-    (gprMax)$ python -m gprMax user_models/cylinder_Bscan_2D.in -n 60 -mpi 5 -gpu
+    (gprMax)$ python -m gprMax user_models/cylinder_Bscan_2D.in -n 60 -mpi 5 -gpu 0 1 2 3

 .. note::

     The argument given with `-mpi` is number of MPI tasks, i.e. master + workers, for MPI task farm.
 So in this case, 1 master (CPU) and 4 workers (GPU cards).
+The integers given with the `-gpu` argument are the NVIDIA CUDA device IDs for the specific GPU cards to be used.